d-krupke/dispersive_agp_solver/README.md

 distance is incrementally increased until the formula becomes infeasible, which indicates that the previous distance was the optimal one.

-The code is written in Python with C++-bindings for CGAL.
-However, the CGAL-part was outsourced to an auxiliary library.
-The CGAL-part may have some license implications for commercial use (unlikely).

 ![example](https://github.com/d-krupke/dispersive_agp_solver/blob/main/docs/figures/animation.gif?raw=true)

 ## Installation